With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 However, a few years ago one of the people involved confessed that the picture had been a fraud.
 It was really a cardboard cutout mounted on a toy submarine.
 You just can’t trust a monster hunter, evidently.

-Maybe these lake creatures are throw-backs to an prehistoric time.
+Maybe these lake creatures are throw-backs to prehistoric times.
 Then again, like the Surgeon's Photo, maybe they are all metaphorical cardboard cutouts.

 Loch Ness isn't the only place reputed to have aquatic monsters roaming about.
-From the deep ocean, to the jungles of Africa, there are strange animals spotted for which there is no explanation.
-Are they the remnants of ancient species, some new creature yet to be discovered, or just figments of our imaginations?
+From the deep ocean to the jungles of Africa, there are strange animals spotted for which there is no explanation.
+Are they the remnants of ancient species, some new creatures yet to be discovered, or just figments of our imaginations?

 Loch Ness isn't unique when it comes to strange creatures beneath the waves.
 If Nessie exists, there may be more of them, all around the world.

 Carrie Lee Night from Northeast United States on May 10, 2020:

 Thank u for sharing :) wonderful and engaging hub :) I wanted to believe for the longest time Loch Ness was an extinct dinosaur.
 Now I think its more plausable that it may be a new species.
 Still unsure.
 Would love to visit there someday :)

 Yes my great, great, great, Grandparents where not drunk, okey maybe there were but, Nessie is real, she's a plessiosaur.

 If I remember in one account of her she was on land, so perhaps she walk to the sea?